John Okello: Speculations on death

 Okello lived in Kenya, Zaire, and later returned to Uganda.
 He was incarcerated multiple times and was last seen with the Ugandan dictator Idi Amin in 1971; he vanished afterwards.
 Former diplomat Don Petterson wrote in his history Revolution in Zanzibar (2004) that most observers believed that Idi Amin saw Okello as a threat and arranged for his murder.

 After Amin promoted himself, Okello reportedly joked that "now Uganda has two Field Marshals."
 The veracity of the joke has come under scrutiny, as it was only some years after Okello's presumed death in 1971 that Amin was promoted to Field Marshal.
 But Okello's status as a member of the Lango group, alongside his popularity and charisma, may have played a factor in his disappearance.

-Cultural references to Okello
+In popular culture

 Werner Herzog included a black slave named Okello (played by Edward Roland) in his 1972 film Aguirre, the Wrath of God.
 In his commentary to the 2004 DVD version of the film, Herzog says that the character of Aguirre was partly modelled on John Okello, with whom the director had been in contact.
 (Okello had wanted Herzog to translate a book he had written.)
 Herzog explains: "I chose the name Okello because I owe his craze, his hysteria, his atrocious fantasies quite a bit for this film".